 Step #2 Make a List

-Before the new week begins, make a list of what needs to be done in each area.
+Before the new week begins, list out on a piece of paper what needs to be done in each area.
 This will allow you to devote the right amount of time, keeping your schedule streamlined.

 Be ruthless here.
 I am talking total brain dump.